 When you lose teeth, even just one, there is a space left behind.
 All of your teeth work to keep one another in alignment.
 Space means that adjacent teeth have more freedom of movement.
 This can lead to those teeth shifting slightly to occupy the hole.
 When your teeth shift, it throws your bite off balance.
 Your teeth can then wear unevenly, and you are much more likely to experience jaw pain and issues with your temporomandibular joint.

 Changes in Jaw

 Your teeth play a crucial role in the health of your jaw.
 Every time you chew, your teeth stimulate the jawbone.
 This stimulation sends a message to the body that nutrients need to be sent, keeping the bone healthy.
 When you lose teeth, the message is not as strong as it once was.
 Because of this, fewer nutrients are sent.
 Your jawbone slowly begins to weaken.
 As it does, it changes shape.
 This can exacerbate shifting teeth and the changing of your bite.
 It can also cause your face to begin to change shape, which can make you look several years older than you are.

 Missing teeth, even just one, can have serious consequences for your oral health, and your overall health.
-When you have suffered tooth loss, contact Drs.
-Scheetz & Rekos: Oral & Maxillofacial Surgeons of Ohio to schedule your consultation right away.
+When you have suffered tooth loss, contact Rekos & Border Oral Surgery to schedule your consultation right away.